dresdner353/mpd2chromecast/README.md

 Setting desired Chromecast to [Office] volumio@volumio:~$
 ```
-This then saves the selected Chronecast name in ~/.castrc.
+This then saves the selected Chromecast name in ~/.castrc.

 You can also invoke that script with the --name option to directly set the desired Chromecast without having to scan:
 ```